Do you use a security plugin to take care of your WordPress site?, Do you understand what most of the features on security plugins do?

-These are practical recommendations to make your WordPress sites more secure.
+These are my best recommendations to protect your WordPress site.

-The first step is using a password manager, so you can use long and complex passwords.
+The first step is using a password manager, so you can create and use long and complex passwords.

 I use Bitwarden to save all my passwords but feel free to use the one you like the most.